Purpose

 Policy

-2. The Internet is a vast and unregulated information network.
-Provision of access does not mean or imply that the Library endorses or sanctions any content, commentary or view point found on the Internet.
+- The Internet is a vast and unregulated information network.
+Provision of access does not mean or imply that the Library endorses or sanctions any content, commentary or viewpoint found on the Internet.
 Some information available on the Internet is not accurate, current or complete.
 The Library makes no guarantees, either expressed or implied, with respect to the quality of the content of the information available on the Internet.

-6. The library reserves the right to set time limits and priority use restricts for internet workstations as conditions warrant.
+- The Library reserves the right to set time limits and priority use restricts for internet workstations as conditions warrant.

-8. The Library neither assumes nor accepts any responsibly for ay damages to any users devices, equipment or software which may occur while the user is accessing the internet via the Library’s wireless intent connection.
+- The Library neither assumes nor accepts responsibly for any damages to any users’ devices, equipment or software which may occur while the user is accessing the Internet via the Library’s wireless internet connection.

-9. All computer and Internet resources provided by the Glenview Public Library are to be used in accordance with federal state and local law and the Library’s Patron Behavior policy.
+- All computer and internet resources provided by the Glenview Public Library are to be used in accordance with federal, state, and local law and the Library’s behavior policy.

-10. Violation of these policies and guidelines may result in suspension or revocation of Library privileges.
-Use of the computers for illegal activity may also be subject to prosecution by law enforcement authorities.
+- Violation of these policies and guidelines may result in suspension or revocation of library privileges.
+Use of computers for illegal activity may also be subject to prosecution by law enforcement authorities.

 Guidelines